Intelligent Infrastructure: Digital Test Fields in Aachen, Munich and Ulm

 Summary

-The digital twin is visualized from three connected test fields in Aachen, Munich and Ulm.
-All locations are equipped with high-precision sensor technology – including cameras, LiDAR and radar – to precisely record traffic objects.
-The sensor data is recorded and processed in real time and transferred to a shared digital twin via a central communication unit.
-This means that the detected objects are available centrally and can be used specifically for the development and optimization of decision-making and movement planning processes for automated driving systems.
+The digital twin is connected to the three test fields in Aachen, Munich, and Ulm and continuously receives real-time data from all locations.
+Each test field is equipped with high-precision sensor technology – including cameras, lidar, and radar – to reliably detect traffic objects.
+The sensor data is processed on site in real time and transmitted to the digital twin via a central communication unit.
+This means that all detected objects are available centrally and can be used specifically for the development and optimization of decision-making and motion planning processes for automated driving systems.
 As part of the demonstration, the real-time data from all three test fields can be visualized together – directly and intuitively via a browser-based interface.

 State of the Art

-The development of intelligent infrastructures for automated and connected driving in Germany is based on state-of-the-art sensor technology, real-time data processing and digital twins.
-The A9 test field in Munich combines simulations with real tests to optimize AI-supported algorithms.
-In Aachen and Ulm, 5G campus networks, IoT systems and sensor fusion enable precise vehicle-infrastructure communication.
-These intelligent test fields are a central component of the test sites for automated driving.
-Their main purpose is to detect traffic objects to continuously monitor the traffic environment and respond to various emergency scenarios.
+The development of intelligent infrastructures for automated and connected driving in Germany is based on state-of-the-art sensor technology, real-time data processing, and the use of digital twins.
+The A9 test field in Munich combines simulations with real-world driving tests to optimize AI-supported algorithms.
+In Aachen and Ulm, 5G campus networks, IoT systems, and sensor fusion enable precise vehicle-infrastructure communication.
+These intelligent test fields are a central component of the testing of automated driving systems.
+Their main goal is precise object recognition in order to continuously monitor traffic and be able to respond to various emergency scenarios.
+However, there is currently neither a common digital twin nor harmonized interfaces connecting the test fields.

 Technological Innovations